abrightmoore/Bedrock-AddOn-Generator/README.md

 10. Copy the generated BP and RP folders into your development_behavior_packs and development_resource_packs folders
 11. Create a new Creative world in Minecraft, and add the generated BP to it.
 The RP should automatically activate.
+12. Finally, you take over.
+Use tools to modify or replace blocks, items, entities and recipes that have been generated or simply replace the default textures with ones that you design.

 NOTE: identifiers and keys should always be lowercase.
 NOTE: every entity gets a spawn egg.